krampstudio/grunt-jsdoc/README.md

 ### Templates

-The plugin includes only the jsdoc3 template but you can configure other templates.
-For example to use [ink-docstrap](https://www.npmjs.com/package/ink-docstrap).
+The plugin includes only the jsdoc3 template but you can configure any other jsdoc3 template.
+For example you can use [ink-docstrap](https://www.npmjs.com/package/ink-docstrap).

 ```
 npm install --save-dev ink-docstrap